BUREAUCRACY

 Virginia Wine Board.
 Created by the Virginia General Assembly in 1984 as part of Virginia's Department of Agriculture and Consumer Services, the Virginia Wine Board promotes the interests of vineyards and wineries in the Commonwealth through research, education and marketing.

 Virginia Wine Board Marketing Office (Virginiawine.org).
 Funded through the Virginia Wine Board, the Virginia Wine Board Marketing Office handles the board's education and marketing efforts on behalf of all Virginia wineries.
 The office manages the development and execution of a continuous and integrated marketing program, which focuses on advertising, public relations and promotions.
 Collectively the efforts communicate a clear and positive message on Virginia wines, encourage visits to the State wineries and help increase sales of Virginia wine.
 Virginiawine.org is an excellent source for wine consumers like us.
+Since 2007, the Virginia Wine Board has commissioned a private firm, Ringwood Boyd Marketing, LLC, to manage the office and handle promotional activities.

 The Virginia Wine Board and the Virginia Wineries Association and many others receive funding from the Virginia Wine Promotion Fund, established in 2004 to promote research, education and marketing of Virginia wine.
 Va Code 3.2-3005.
 A portion of the $.40 per liter excise tax on wine goes to the Fund.
 Va Code 4.1-235.